UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

 Use Case
 ^^^^^^^^

-For all instances of :code:`mods:name`, leverage the marcrelator value found in its :code:`mods:role/mods:roleTerm` for associating the name with the digital object.
+For all instances of :code:`name`, leverage the marcrelator value found in its :code:`role/roleTerm` for associating the name with the digital object.

 A lookup table is included as an appendix to help with this.

-If the :code:`mods:name` has a :code:`valueURI` attribute, use it for the object of the triple.
-If it does not, use the text value of :code:`mods:name/mods:namePart`.
+If the :code:`name` has a :code:`valueURI` attribute, use it for the object of the triple.
+If it does not, use the text value of :code:`name/namePart`.

 Justification
 ^^^^^^^^^^^^^

-All instances of :code:`mods:name` have a :code:`mods:role/mods:roleTerm` that can be leveraged to determine the name's relationship with the digital object.
-In some cases, there is a :code:`mods:roleTerm/@valueURI`, but this is not always the case.
+All instances of :code:`name` have a :code:`role/roleTerm` that can be leveraged to determine the name's relationship with the digital object.
+In some cases, there is a :code:`roleTerm/@valueURI`, but this is not always the case.

-Xpaths
+XPaths
 ^^^^^^

-:code:`mods:name/mods:namePart` or :code:`mods:name[@valueURI!=""]`
+:code:`name/namePart` OR
+:code:`name[@valueURI!=""]`

 Decisions
 ^^^^^^^^^

-When you have a :code:`mods:name` with a :code:`valueURI` attribute like `harp:1 <https://digital.lib.utk.edu/collections/islandora/object/harp%3A1/datastream/MODS>`_:
+When you have a :code:`name` with a :code:`valueURI` attribute like `harp:1 <https://digital.lib.utk.edu/collections/islandora/object/harp%3A1/datastream/MODS>`_:

 .. code-block:: xml
     :caption: Example XML record from `tdh:8803 MODS <https://digital.lib.utk.edu/collections/islandora/object/tdh%3A8803/datastream/MODS/>`_